iNavFlight/inav/docs/Settings.md

 ### servo_protocol

 An option to chose the protocol/option that would be used to output servo data.
-Possible options `PWM` (FC servo outputs), `SERVO_DRIVER` (I2C PCA9685 peripheral), `SBUS` (S.Bus protocol output via a configured serial port)
+Possible options `PWM` (FC servo outputs), `SBUS` (S.Bus protocol output via a configured serial port)

 | Default | Min | Max |
 | --- | --- | --- |